Elliot Ackerman: Military

-Beginning in 2003, Ackerman served eight years in the U.S. Marine Corps.
-He worked as both an infantry and special operations officer, initially assigned as a platoon commander in 1st Battalion, 8th Marines.
-He served multiple tours of duty in the Middle East and Southwest Asia.
+Beginning in 2003, Ackerman served eight years in the U.S. Marine Corps as both an infantry and special operations officer.
+He was initially assigned as a platoon commander in 1st Battalion, 8th Marines, and served multiple tours of duty in the Middle East and Southwest Asia.
 As a Marine Corps special operations team leader, Ackerman was the primary combat advisor to a 700-man Afghan commando battalion responsible for capture operations against senior Taliban leadership.
 He also led a 75-man platoon that aided in relief operations in post-Katrina New Orleans.
 He was briefly attached to the Ground Branch of the Central Intelligence Agency's Special Activities Division.

 Second Battle of Fallujah

 In 2004, Ackerman led a Marine rifle platoon of 45 men during the Second Battle of Fallujah.
 During one night of the month-long battle, the platoon established a fighting position in a store.
 When the sun rose the next day, they were surrounded by insurgents.
 While wounded himself, Ackerman exposed himself to enemy fire to pull wounded Marines to safety and coordinated four separate medical evacuations.
 To save the platoon, he ordered his men to use explosives to destroy the store's back wall.
 Twenty-five men were wounded, but everyone escaped alive.
-Ackerman was awarded the Silver Star for his “heroics in the battle” and a Purple Heart for his wounds.
+Ackerman was awarded the Silver Star for his "heroics in the battle" and a Purple Heart for his wounds.

 Afghanistan

-USA Today reported that Ackerman was the assault force commander of a group of US Marines that carried out a raid that led to the death of an estimated 33 to 92 civilians in Azizabad, Afghanistan, in August 2008.
-According to USA Today's investigation, the marines had been set up by an informant who provided them with false intelligence.
-The Pentagon maintained that such reports were "Taliban propaganda."
-USA Today later sued the Defense Department to obtain its internal records.

 Ackerman received the Bronze Star for Valor for leading his Marine special operations team through an ambush in Herat Province, Afghanistan, in which one Special Forces soldier was killed.
-He left the Marine Corps in 2009 as a captain after being assigned to the CIA.

-In 2021, Ackerman was one of the people who worked with other veterans, journalists, and activists to help evacuate as many Afghan allies as possible in 2021, during the U.S. withdrawal.
+In 2021, as the Afghan government fell to the Taliban, Ackerman took part in a self-organized, informal effort by veterans, journalists and activists to help evacuate Afghans who had worked alongside U.S. forces.
+He later wrote in The New York Times that, following the U.S. withdrawal, "it has fallen to veterans and other civilians to try to save those who are desperately appealing for our help."
+His memoir The Fifth Act recounts these efforts.

 Political

-Ackerman served as chief operating officer of Americans Elect, a political organization known primarily for its efforts to stage a national online primary for the 2012 US presidential election.
+Ackerman served as chief operating officer of Americans Elect, a political organization founded by his father Peter Ackerman, known primarily for its efforts to stage a national online primary for the 2012 US presidential election.
 As one of its officers, Ackerman was interviewed extensively, notably on NPR's Talk of the Nation.

 Ackerman has served on the board of the Afghan Scholars Initiative and as an advisor to the No Greater Sacrifice scholarship fund.
 He is a lifetime member of the Council on Foreign Relations.

 In 2012 to 2013, Ackerman served as a White House fellow in the Obama administration.